• Skip to main content

 I was blown away on my tour by the self-regulating nature of the work culture.
 Everyone I spoke to was defining the values of the company in their own unique voice.
 The magic happens when employees take responsibility for the work experience.

-– Kevin Hancock, CEO
+– Kevin Hancock, chairman

 Kevin believes the purpose of a human life is self-actualization, and this requires safe communities that embrace people as they are.
 At Hancock Lumber our goal is to create an environment that fosters this.
 Our mission is to create a work environment that first and foremost recognizes employees as human beings and ultimately improves the lives of anyone who works at the organization.
 On his website, Kevin emphasizes the notion that leadership in the twenty-first century must be about dispersing power and giving others a stronger voice.
 Followers must become leaders to create change from within.
 Every human spirit is sacred by design.
 Organizations must learn to free the human spirit rather than constrict, control, and direct it.